Possibility of hypothetical stable micro black hole production at future 100 TeV collider

 where $M_0^3 = 4.6\cdot 10^{12}~$g/cm$^2$,~ $\gamma_i$ -- the initial Lorentz factor of the black hole.
-Consider the cosmic ray nucleus with atomic number $A$ and high energy $E$ hitting the target nucleon.
-The initial energy of the produced black hole $\gamma_i M =y x E/A $ ($y$ -- inelasticity, $x$ -- the fraction of the nucleon centre of mass momentum carried by the incident parton).
+Consider a cosmic ray nucleus with atomic number $A$ and high energy $E$ hitting a target nucleon.
+The initial energy of the produced black hole $\gamma_i M =y x E/A $ ($y$ is the inelasticity parameter, $x$ is the fraction of the nucleon centre of mass momentum carried by the incident parton).
 Then the condition for the column density $\delta$ required to stop the black hole is:

-The column density along the diameter of a white dwarf with a mass $M_{WD}=1.2M_{\odot}$ is $\delta_{WD} = 3.8\cdot 10^{16}~$g/cm$^2$ (see \cite{Giddings:2008gr}), the same value for the neutron star is $\delta_{NS} \sim 10^{20}~$g/cm$^2$.
-Due to the Eq. (\ref{3}), the neutron star can stop all the black holes going through it ($E$ is limited from above by around $10^8~$TeV.
+The column density along the diameter of a white dwarf with the mass $M_{WD}=1.2M_{\odot}$ is $\delta_{WD} = 3.8\cdot 10^{16}~$g/cm$^2$, the same value for a neutron star is $\delta_{NS} \sim 10^{20}~$g/cm$^2$.
+Due to the inequality (\ref{3}), a neutron star can stop practically all the black holes going through it: $E$ is limited from above by more than $10^8~$TeV.
 For such energies the cosmic ray flux is negligible.
 That is not the case for the white dwarfs, so we have to account for the condition (\ref{3}) in the further calculations of the white dwarf constraints.